Workbench-Build/workbook/docs/index.md

 - When you add social and experiential value to asset classes like stocks, sneakers, and cryptocurrencies, price is divorced from fundamentals and becomes more emotional.
 Embedding emotional and social can be both a feature and a bug as it'll make your token demand (and thus price) more closely linked to sentiment.
 How will your project communicate it's values to connect with users on an emotional level?
 - In the same way the internet was a democratizing force that gave everyone in the world the ability to easily create and share information, the next step is to give everyone in the world the ability to easily create and share value.
 What is the value that you are creating and sharing with the world?
 - It’s helpful to think of money as an adjective: moneyness.
 Every asset exists on a spectrum of moneyness.
 Things with moneyness often command a premium vs regular commodities.
 Does your token exhibit moneyness?
 - To answer the question of whether the blockchain is needed, ask yourself: Does the blockchain change the system of trust in any meaningful way, or just shift it around?
 Does it just try to replace trust with verification?
 Does it strengthen existing trust relationships, or try to go against them?
 How can trust be abused in the new system, and is this better or worse than the potential abuses in the old system?
-And lastly: What would your system look like if you didn’t use blockchain at all? ([from Bruce Schneier](https://www.schneier.com/blog/archives/2019/02/blockchain_and_.html))
+And lastly: What would your system look like if you didn’t use blockchain at all?

 **Examples:**